Piano String Replacement

 New String Care

 New strings will continue to stretch after installation and will require several re-tunes to stabilize.
 It typically takes 3-5 tunings for the new strings to stabilize.
-Complimentary re-tuning of replacement strings is offered if arranged during an already scheduled visit nearby.
+While subsequent visits to re-tune new strings are not included in the cost of installation, complimentary re-tuning of replacement strings is offered if arranged during an already scheduled visit nearby.
 For special visits to re-tune replacement strings, the minimum fee shall apply.†

 †The minimum fee for a service appointment is $180, not including any parts or materials.